UWB-Adv-Data-Vis/Twitter-shiny/README.md

 `The plot below shows time series of #rstats tweets and can be filtered by language.`

 Next, create a new chunk, titled `{r tweets, echo=FALSE}`.
 We will use this to add components of a shiny app to make the document interactive.
-Inside the chunk add, an input panel which will allow you to collect information from your user.
+Inside the chunk add an input panel which will allow you to collect information from your user.
 In this case we can ask the user to select the languages of tweets related to #rstats to include in the visual.

 ```
 {r tweets, echo=FALSE}